Intel-bigdata/ceph-mesos/README.md

 ```
 You can check the Mesos web console to see your ceph cluster now.
 After about 10 mins(depend on your network speed), you'll see 5 active tasks running there.

-**NOTE:** At present, if "ceph-meos" (the scheduler) stops, all containers will be removed.
+**NOTE:** Currently, if "ceph-meos" (the scheduler) stops, all containers will be removed.
 And restart "ceph-mesos" will clear your data( in slave's "~/ceph_config_root" which is bind-mounted by Docker container) and start a new ceph cluster.
 We will improve this in the near future.

 Launch new OSD(s)
 --------------------------